proto-n/recsys-challenge-2018/README.md

 # recsys-challenge-2018

-Solution for the 2018 Spotify RecSys Challenge by the team "Definitive Turtles"
+Solution for the 2018 Spotify RecSys Challenge by the team **Definitive Turtles**

 How to run:
 * place the million playlist dataset json files into the `data_raw/million_playlist_dataset` and the challenge set into the `data_raw/challenge_set` directories